StarWatchr

 It stays above 30° for roughly 8 hours.

-Galaxies are sensitive to light pollution, subtle features are easily lost in bright skies.
+Galaxies are sensitive to light pollution, fine detail requires darker skies.

 Observing tips